yc4ny/Data-Structures/README.md

 # CS 2150 Program and Data Representation
-Solutions for Program and Data Representation course at the University of Virginia.
+Solutions for Program and Data Representation course at the University of Virginia

 Lab 1: Introduction to C++
 Lab 2: Linked Lists